-Helping you with your hiring needs.
+Helping you with your hiring needs!

-Alternatively, employers are welcome to simply submit employment opportunities, which we will post in our job database, Symplicity CSM.
-To submit a job posting, complete the job post form [PDF] and email or fax (315.433.3086) it to our office.
+Alternatively, employers are welcome to submit employment opportunities, which we will post in our job database Symplicity CSM.
+To submit a job posting, please complete the job post form [PDF] and email or fax (315.433.3086) it to our office.

-Please feel free to call us (315.443.1941) to discuss your hiring needs.
+Please feel free to call us at 315.443.1941 to discuss your hiring needs.

 Syracuse University College of Law does not discriminate and prohibits harassment or discrimination related to any protected category including creed, ethnicity, citizenship, sexual orientation, national origin, sex, gender, pregnancy, disability, marital status, political or social affiliation, age, race, color, veteran status, military status, religion, sexual orientation, domestic violence status, genetic information, gender identity, gender expression or perceived gender1.